gregsholden/gregsholden.github.io/README.md

 # About Me

 Over 20 years of Corporate Finance and Capital Markets experience.
 Long history of developing and executing complex strategic and financing solutions for corporate clients.
-Leadership experience buildingm multiple businesses.
+Leadership experience building multiple businesses.

 ## Education